Skip to main content

 Standalone Environment

-1. Remove app directory:
+1. Remove the app directory:

 rm -rf $SPLUNK_HOME/etc/apps/Splunk_TA_cisco_meraki